horseman-97/os-pa2/README.md

 - Use [PAsubmit](https://sslab.ajou.ac.kr/pasubmit) for submission
 	- 550 pts + 10 pts
+	- You can submit up to **30** times.
-	- Some testcases are hidden and only show the final decision (i.e., pass/fail);
+	- The details of some testcase results are hidden and you can only check the final decision (i.e., pass/fail);

 - Code: ***pa2.c*** (500 pts)
 	- SJF scheduler: 20pts (tested using `multi`)